 It is safe to say that the problem of corruption is not going away any time soon.

-Partnering with an organization, such as Thomson Reuters, can provide you with a clearer picture of the risks facing your business and deliver insight towards what you need to focus on most.
+Partnering with an organization like ours can provide you with a clearer picture of the risks facing your business and deliver insight towards what you need to focus on most.